Main Navigation - Mobile

 4. The right to refuse release of names, addresses, and home telephone numbers of students in grades 11 and 12 to military recruiting officers and post-secondary educational institutions;

-5. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school district to comply with the federal law and the regulations promulgated thereunder;
+5. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the federal law and the regulations promulgated thereunder;

 6. The right to be informed about rights under the federal law; and

-7. The right to obtain a copy of this policy at the location set forth in the COPIES OF POLICY section of this policy.
+7. The right to obtain a copy of this policy at the location set forth in Section XX of this policy.

 B. Eligible students.

-The school district shall follow 34 C.F.R. §§ 300.610-.617 with regard to the confidentiality of information related to students with a disability.
+The District shall follow 34 C.F.R. §§ 300.610-.617 with regard to the privacy, notice, access, recordkeeping, and accuracy of information related to students with a disability.

 VI.
 DISCLOSURE OF EDUCATION RECORDS